tt73/MA-DDM/Cpp/Notes/note1.md

 ## Install PETSc
 Getting PETSc is actually pretty easy, especially on Linux.
 Go to this [page](https://petsc.org/release/download/) and follow instructions.
 Here are the barebones instructions:

-1. Open up the terminal `Ctrl+Shift+t`
+1. Install MPICH on your computer.
+On Ubuntu, the command was `sudo apt install mpich`.
+It should be saved in `/usr/bin/mpich` by default.

-2. Type `cd` to move to your home directory. (or wherever you want)
+2. Optional: you can install the Intel Math Kernel Library.
+The BLAS/LAPACK library is a prereq for PETSc but it will MKL.

-3. Type `git clone -b release https://gitlab.com/petsc/petsc.git petsc` to pull their source code.
+3. Open up the terminal `Ctrl+Shift+t`.
+Type `cd` to move to your home directory. (or wherever you want).
+Then type `git clone -b release https://gitlab.com/petsc/petsc.git petsc` to pull their source code.

 4. Type `cd petsc` to move into the directory.
 And then type `./configure` to set up the code.
 This will work if you have MPI and BLAS/LAPACK istalled.
 You have the option to let PETSc install the dependencies for you.
-Do `./configure --download-mpich --download-fblaslapack` and it should work.
-This will take a while.
+Do `./configure --with-mpi-dir=/usr --download-fblaslapack` and it should work.
+If you have MKL installed then omit the last argument, ie. `./configure --with-mpi-dir=/usr`.

 5. When the configure is done, scroll up in the termial a bit and you should see a message telling you to run a `make` command.
 Copy & paste that command into the terminal to install PETSc.